pvavercak/ppds/README.md

 # ppds

-A repository for course Parallel Programming and Distributed Systems (PPDS)
+Repository for course Parallel Programming and Distributed Systems